 |He/she/it had sent||They had sent|

-The past perfect is used to talk about a completed action before the past
+The past perfect is used for talking about a completed action before the past

 - I had left the office before 18h yesterday.